TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PasswordHashing/Index.rst

 storing using the algorithm 'phpass' by default, v6.2 from 2014 made salted passwords storing mandatory, v8 added the improved hash algorithm 'PBKDF2' and used it by default.

-With core v9, the password hashing has been refactored and modern hash algorithms such as Argon2i have been added.
+With TYPO3 core version 9, the password hashing has been refactored and modern hash algorithms such as Argon2i have been added.
 PHP improved in this area a lot and PHP 7.2 brings `Argon2i`_ by default, so this algorithm could be easily integrated as available core hash mechanism to the existing hash family.
 Argon2i is rather resilient against GPU and some other attacks, the default TYPO3 core configuration even raises